muzammildafedar/OMDBAPI-Movie_Web_App/readme.rst

 Movies library web app
 ###################

-The movies library web app developed using following the tech
+The movies library web app developed using following the tech.
 - Codeigniter 3 with php
 - JavaScript
 - MySql